SongleChen2015/VERAM/README.md

 ## Usage
 ### Data
-To Train a VERAM model, 3 data files need to be prepared according to the instruction in the folder 'AlexNetFC6Extract', namely:
+To Train and test a VERAM model, 3 data files need to be prepared according to the instruction in the folder 'AlexNetFC6Extract', namely:
 ```
     (1) The visual features for each view of shapes in the training set
     (2) The visual features for each view of shapes in the testing set